 Extracting translations

-In the src/locales folder, you will find a messages.xlf file.
+In the src/locale, you will find a messages.xlf file in XLIFF 1.2 format.
 This is the base translation file with the following contents:

 trans-unit is the tag containing a single translation; id is a translation identifier and has a special meaning — extract-i18n generates the id for us so do not modify it here!
 We will discuss this attribute later in more detail.